Showing posts with label Encouragement. Show all posts

 So, what are the signs that a person dies at a ripe old age?
 I expect they'd be considered ripe if they fully worked out their life as their Creator willed.
 Maybe they've used up their gifts and resources toward fulfilling their purpose - bearing fruit along the way?

 How would people work out their life within the only church in town?
 First they'd have an ongoing relationship with God through prayer and mediation.
-Then, I expect that the community would offer, and encourage, the application of each members gifts in accordance with the will of God.
+Then, I expect that the community would offer, and encourage, the application of each member's gifts - as they are.
 They'd need to know, teach and affirm the knowable will of God.
-Then, I expect we'd see the fruits of God's Spirit being worked out along the way.
+Then, I expect we'd see the fruits of God's Spirit being worked out - the good stuff of life.
 Like the spots on the banana we'd sense: Love, Joy, Peace, Patience, Goodness, Kindness, Faithfulness and Self Control within the people as they worked out their lives together.

 What a joy it would be to know that I died at a "ripe old age."
-Who would merely opt to die at an old age?
+Why merely opt to die at an old age?

 Just for today...